JustinLisoway/Portfolio/projects/skin_disease_ML.md

     <img width="700px" src="../img/Methodology.png" class="img-thumbnail" >
 </div>

 As part of my data science class, I collected and preprocessed thousands of images sourced from DermNet of 23 skin diseases, then fine tuned a CNN (convolutional neural network) model to classify any image of a skin condition into 1 of 23 given categories.
-The final model acheived 40% accuracy on the test data.
+The final model achieved 40% accuracy on the test data.

 To dive futher into this project, check out my [source code](https://github.com/JustinLisoway/Skin_Disease_Detection_ML) or watch my [video summary](https://www.youtube.com/watch?v=YsgPvooVUF4).